okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 See [User-based API access setup](/docs/reference/rest/#user-based-api-access-setup) for complete steps.

-When you create the OIDC app, ensure you have the following scopes:
+When you create the OIDC app, ensure that you have the following scopes:

 * `okta.apps.read`
 * `okta.apps.manage`